Jean-Baptiste Chappe d'Auteroche

 Key Achievements

-- Successfully observed and recorded the 1761 transit of Venus from Tobolsk, Siberia
+- Successfully observed the 1761 transit of Venus from Tobolsk, Siberia, providing crucial data for calculating the astronomical unit

-- Led the French expedition to observe the 1769 transit of Venus from Baja California
+- Completed observations of the 1769 transit of Venus from Baja California despite fatal illness

 Did You Know?

-- 01.He survived temperatures as low as -40°F during his Siberian expedition to observe the 1761 transit of Venus
+- 01.He traveled over 6,000 miles overland through Siberia in winter conditions reaching temperatures below -40°F to observe the 1761 transit of Venus